beancount/docs/docs/beancount_language_syntax.md

 You can use one or more “;” characters if you like.
 Prepend on all lines if you want to enter a larger comment text.
 If you prefer to have the comment text parsed in and rendered in your journals, see the Note directive elsewhere in this document.

-Any line that does not begin as a valid Beancount syntax directive (e.g. with a date) is silently ignored.
+(At some point, ny line that did not begin as a valid Beancount syntax directive (e.g. with a date) is silently ignored.
+This got changed sometime in 2019.
+TODO(blais): revisit.)

 This way you can insert markup to organize your file for various outline modes, such as [<u>org-mode</u>](http://orgmode.org/) in Emacs.
 For example, you could organize your input file by institution like this and fold & unfold each of the sections independently,:

     * Banking
     ** Bank of America